Recoskie/JDasm/docs/Basics.md

 <br />

-Text data is also the same across systems, with each byte value representing a different character to draw from a font file.
+Text data is also the same across systems, with each byte value representing a different character picture to draw from a font file.
+It is also important that the font file stores the pictures relevant to each byte value (Otherwise we end up with gibberish).

 <br />

-When decoding a binary file, you will often run into magic numbers (Signatures).
+When decoding a binary file, you will often run into Signatures sometimes called magic numbers.

 <br />